 - Headphones: contains a 35-hour Play XTrend battery

 - Risk-Free: return at any time for a full refund within 30 days.

-Why We Like It: This product is not as expensive as most mid-range noise canceling headphones and contain an extended battery life.
+Why We Like It: This product is not as expensive as most mid-range noise-canceling headphones and contains an extended battery life.

-Review: Mainly used for blocking out noise from fellow gym goers, the TREBLAB Z2 is used to block most distractions around the user and keep you focused.
+Review: Mainly used for blocking out noise from fellow gym-goers, the TREBLAB Z2 is used to block most distractions around the user and keep you focused.
 The design is comfortable to wear for long periods of time.
-The sound inside the headphones are stereo quality and also uses the T Quiet active noise cancellation technology.
+The sound inside the headphones is stereo quality and also uses the T Quiet active noise cancellation technology.
 This makes for an interesting set of headphones that aren’t too expensive for most budgets.
-The material that lines both headphones’ headband and the inside of the ears are specifically designed to be able to be used for extended periods.
+The material that lines both headphones’ headband and the inside of the ears is specifically designed to be able to be used for extended periods.
 It is recommended that you give them breaks.

 This device pairs with any Bluetooth and also contain ANC technology.
 However, even ignoring the sound canceling aspect, these headphones are great just to play media in.
 These can be used to accept or reject calls.
-It does not completely work its best during either functions and others.
-Sound quality is not the greatest after the noise canceling section is turned on.
+It does not completely work its best during either function and others.
+The sound quality is not the greatest after the noise-canceling section is turned on.

 - No Noise: ANC technology virtually guarantees that you will not be able to hear any background noises of any kind

 - HD sound: 40mm stereo drives, coupled with Bluetooth CSR chips means that the audio is overwhelmingly clear and powerful.

 - Ergonomic Design: contain 90° pivoting ear cups with adjustable arms and headband that can be lengthened or shortened for either comfortability or use of space.

 - Battery Use: Listen to your favorite songs for 20 hours straight in ANC and 25 hours straight using the Bluetooth.